 - Voting.
 Only U.S. citizens can vote in federal elections.
 Most states also restrict the right to vote, in most elections, to U.S. citizens.

 - Bringing family members to the United States.
 Citizens generally get priority when petitioning to bring family members permanently to this country (to obtain a green card) through family-based immigration.

 - Obtaining citizenship for children born abroad.
 In most cases, a child born abroad to a U.S. citizen is automatically a U.S. citizen.

 - Traveling with a U.S. passport.
 A U.S. passport allows you to get assistance from the U.S. government when overseas.

 - Becoming eligible for federal jobs.
 Most jobs with government agencies require U.S. citizenship.

 - Becoming an elected official.
 Many elected offices in this country require U.S. citizenship.

 - Showing your patriotism.
 In addition, becoming a U.S. citizen is a way to demonstrate your commitment to your new country.

 Did you know it also costs less to become a U.S. citizen compared to remaining a green card holder?
-Read 3 Practical Benefits to U.S. Citizenship or visit our Citizenship Cost Calculator to determine how much you’ll pay over your lifetime.
+Visit our Citizenship Cost Calculator to determine how much you’ll pay over your lifetime.